klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 package directly to the interconnect for additional bandwidth.

-### Fully unified CPU and GPU: AMD MI300 and Intel Falcon Shores
+### Fully unified CPU and GPU: AMD MI300

-The AMD MI250X is really just a transition to the MI300 series and the Intel Falcon Shores architecture, that go one step further beyond the integration that the NVIDIA Grace Hopper architecture offers.
+The AMD MI250X is really just a transition to the MI300 series, that goes one step further beyond the integration that the NVIDIA Grace Hopper architecture offers.
-In that generation, expected to come to market in late 2023 in the case of AMD and 2024 or 2025 in the case of Intel, the CPU and GPU will merge completely and share on-package memory.
+In that generation, expected to come to market in late 2023, the CPU and GPU will merge completely and share on-package memory.
 In fact, the reality is that
 memory outside the package is also starting to limit CPU performance as an increasing number of CPU codes becomes memory bandwidth bound, so even for the CPU it makes sense to switch to smaller but much higher bandwidth memory in the package.
-The AMD MI300 and Intel Falcon Shores will fully integrate the CPU and GPU chiplets and memory controllers with memory in a single package.
+The AMD MI300 will fully integrate the CPU and GPU chiplets and memory controllers with memory in a single package.
 Whereas the MI250x has cache coherent memory but still a lot of overhead when the GPU wants to